wlabagnara/PlayZed/README.md

 - Learning projects for the ZedBoard

-1. Out of the box check:  refer to README.md in 'OutOfBox'
+1. Out of the box check:  refer to README.md in 'OutOfBox' folder